ooPo/RetroArch-Tools/readme.txt

 scan-roms.sh <directory> <name>
   - Scans the directory and generates a RetroArch compatible playlist.
   - Lakka missed some of my sets so I made this to do it manually.

+unpack-chd.sh
+  - Unpacks any CHD files in the current directory into their own directories.